Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Numerical minimization method

 \section{Numerical minimization method}

-In order to find the global minimum of the free energy, start from an initial choice of parameters (i.e. chemical potentials $(\mu^{(0)}_1,\cdots,\mu^{(0)}_N)$, which determine the population of each species that allow us to carry out the minimization using the Basic Differential Multiplier Method (BDMM~\cite{Platt_NIPS_1987}).
-The integral of the second order term is computed using the method described in~\cite{Conduit_PhysRevA.79.053606_2009}.
+In order to find the global minimum of the free energy, we start from an initial choice of parameters (i.e. chemical potentials $\mu^{(0)}_1,\cdots,\mu^{(0)}_N$), which determine the population of each species that allow us to carry out the minimization using the Basic Differential Multiplier Method (BDMM~\cite{Platt_NIPS_1987}).
+The integral of the second order correction to the free-energy is computed using the method described in~\cite{Conduit_PhysRevA.79.053606_2009}.
 Following this method, the integral:

 is reduced to the following four-dimensional integral: